sfc-gh-jcarroll/llm-examples/llm-eval/README.md

 ## Running the app

 1. Clone the repo, create a new python virtual environment, and do `pip install -r requirements.txt`
-1. You'll need a `REPLICATE_API_TOKEN` to call the models.
-Add it to Streamlit secrets or ENV
+1. You'll need a `[connections.cortex]` section in your `.streamlit/secrets.toml` to call the models.
-   - You can also configure `enablePersistence = false` in Streamlit secrets to disable saving out changes to the `.jsonl` file.
+   - You can also configure `enablePersistence = false` in secrets to disable saving out changes to the `.jsonl` file.
 1. Do `streamlit run app.py` to run the app locally.

+## App architecture

+TODO: Fill in

 ## Contributing